sd12key/qap2-math-app/README.md

 - The project should run with `npm start` and all tests should pass with `npm test`.

 ## Notes
-- Extra npm packages are allowed (except for templating engines like React).
+- Extra npm packages are allowed (except for templating engines other than EJS, and no front-end frameworks like React).
+  - No session packages should be required for this assignment
 - All pages should use **.ejs templates**.
-- No persistent data storage is required; all data can be stored in memory.
+- All data should be stored in memory (using variables in the code).
+No persistence between server runs is required.
+For the sake of this project, assume only one user will be accessing the site at a time